insidemordecai/homelab/media/README.md

 - *Media Management*:
 	- Check 'Unmonitor Delete Movies'
 	- Show Advanced and change 'Proper and Repacks' to 'Do Not Prefer', this will use our custom formats scoring to pick the preferred media.
+	- Show Advanced and change 'Movie Folder Format'.
+I typically add IMDb external ID inline with [Jellyfin Movies naming scheme](https://jellyfin.org/docs/general/server/media/movies).
 - Add a few custom formats under *Custom Formats*
 	- Medium File Size - set you minimum and max file size for media downloaded and check 'Required'.
+You can create another for Small and Large file sizes if you desire.
-	- x264 - use preset under 'Release Title' and check 'Required' to find files encoded with H264.
+	- x264 - use preset under 'Release Title' and check 'Required' to find files encoded with H.264.
-	- x265 - use preset under 'Release Title' and check 'Required' to find files encoded with H265.
+	- x265 - use preset under 'Release Title' and check 'Required' to find files encoded with H.265.
 	- Repack/Proper - import from [TRaSH Guide's Collection](https://trash-guides.info/Radarr/Radarr-collection-of-custom-formats/#repackproper) to allow Radarr to still pick repacks/proper files.
 - Tweak different quality profiles under *Profiles*
 	- Uncheck Remux since they tend to be large files.